lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 Build a Flattened Image Tree using the configuration file I provide:

     wget https://raw.githubusercontent.com/lgeek/gnu-linux-on-acer-chromebook-13/master/nyan-big-fit.cfg

+Open the `nyan-big-fit.cfg` with your favourite text editor and in line 19 replace the path to the DTB file by the one you just created, e.g. "arch/arm/boot/dts/tegra124-nyan-big-rev3_7.dtb".

+Now build the Flattened Image Tree:

     mkimage -f nyan-big-fit.cfg nyan-big-kernel

 Create a bootable vboot image: